INRIA/scikit-learn-mooc/jupyter-book/concluding_remarks.md

       who go to the hospital typically have a worse baseline health than people who do not.
 - Another example: having a heart pressure greater than a threshold may trigger specific care which is good.
-A learner will pick up above-threshold heart pressure as predictor of a health improvement
+An automated learner will pick up above-threshold heart pressure as predictor of a health improvement
 - In pure predictive settings, these informations are beneficial for the predictions.
 However: